Fever (Destefano novel): Plot

 Fever takes place in a future where genetic sciences have created a cure of all diseases and illness for humanity.
 This cure allows for the "First Generation" of perfect humans free from ailments.
 The First Generation live long and healthy lives, but their children and grandchildren suffer from a virus created from the cure which kills the younger generations.
 The virus kills females at the age of 20 and males at the age of 25.
 This creates a dramatic crisis in population and a disparity between the rich and poor.
 Females are valued for research or sold into prostitution by Gatherers.

 After being kidnapped by Gatherers in Manhattan, Rhine Ellery was sold to Linden Ashby and forced to marry him.
 After gaining the trust of Linden and befriending a servant Gabriel, Rhine and Gabriel escape the Florida mansion and start the journey to reunite with her twin brother Rowan back in New York.

 Beginning the trek back to New York, Gabriel and Rhine face dangerous roads and the threat of being recaptured.
 Rhine and Gabriel become the captors of a circus caravan that doubles as a brothel, and are forced to stay with the troop and perform a star-crossed lovers act.
 Here, they meet a prostitute named Lilac and her disabled daughter, Maddie.
 The group hatch a plan to escape the troop, and are successful; however, Lilac does not make it out with them.
 Continuing their journey to New York, Rhine, Gabriel, and Maddie must continue to evade the search efforts of Housemaster Vaughn.
 When they make it to New York, Rhine finds that her house is burnt down and there is no trace of her brother.
 Gabriel is suffering from drugs given to him in at the circus, and Rhine is beginning to feel the effects of the virus despite her age, and so Rhine and Gabriel decide to stay at an orphanage that is run by Maddie's grandmother – a first generation woman.

-By the end of the novel, Rhine is in danger of succumbing to the virus as her fever rises and her hair falls out.
-Then Housemaster Vaughn finds her, and offers her a chance to reverse the effects of the virus and Rhine is faced with a hard decision of what she is willing to sacrifice for freedom.